 OVA's and movies from the 80's range from cheap to innovative animation, and in general settle for an easy storyline to serve their actual purpose: experimenting with animation to make a feast for the eyes, whether it's tentacles, demons, showering women or duelling mecha's.
 So compared to it's contemporaries, Five Star Stories is at the top of the list, when it comes to story (better than most) and art (the best in it's style so far and pioneering new ideas).

 I'd place this as one of my favourite movies from the 80's next to Mamuro Oshii's Tenshi no Tamago.
 Coincidentally, Kazuo Yamazaki, who directed this, also directed the second half of Urusei Yatsura, following Oshii, who directed the first half, both of them raising the medium to a new level with that series and doing it again in their other work.
-Which goes to show you how IMPORTANT URUSEI YATSURA WAS IN ANIMATION HISTORY cough sorry MOTHER OF ALL ANIME cough geesh be cool.
+Which goes to show you how URUSEI YATSURA is the MOTHER OF ALL ANIME cough geesh be cool.